takyisky/rn-assignment5-11012438/README.md

 # Payment App

 ## Description
-This is a React Native application for the DCIT202 MOBILE APPLICATION DEVELOPMENT Assignment 5.
-This is the react native design copied from the UI provided.
-The application includes a bottom tab navigation with Home and Settings screens, and a feature to switch between light and dark themes which can be found in the Settings Screen.
+This React Native application was developed for Assignment 5 of DCIT202 Mobile Application Development.
+The design closely follows the provided UI specifications.
+Key features include a bottom tab navigation with Home and Settings screens, alongside a theme toggle functionality allowing users to switch between light and dark modes accessible from the Settings Screen.

 ## Screenshots
 ![IMG_0265](https://github.com/takyisky/rn-assignment5-11012438/assets/150862905/8e0b7c01-7f8f-4b8d-8817-64e7d5a05dc8)